kerberos-io/documentation/content/prologue/how/index.md

 {{< figure src="agent-explanation.svg" alt="A Kerberos agent consists of both a backend en frontend." caption="A Kerberos agent consists of both a backend en frontend." class="stretch">}}

 The Kerberos Agent is responsible for a single camera.
-It is a piece of software which has two responsibilities: it acts as an user interface (frontend) and an API (backend).
+It is a piece of software which has two responsibilities: it acts as an user interface (frontend) and an API server (backend).
 The API processes the video stream, applies computer vision techniques, makes recordings and takes desired actions; e.g. a webhook.
 On the otherhand, the user interface allows a user to review recordings and configure specific settings for the API.

 The Kerberos Agent itself is bundled in a single container, which includes all the dependencies and libraries required to have it running.
 For each camera, a Kerberos Agent container will be created.